-A student who believes that he/she has not received fair treatment or who has a complaint about the performance, action, or inaction of a member of the faculty or staff, and believes that the student has not received appropriate redress through the complaint procedure within a reasonable period of time, must file a written statement of grievance (see Statement of Grievance, below) with the chair or the coordinator of the program in which the employee served at the time of the alleged action.
+A student who believes that he/she has not received fair treatment or who has a complaint about the performance, action, or inaction of a member of the faculty or staff, and believes he/she has not received appropriate redress through the complaint procedure within a reasonable period of time, must file a written statement of grievance (see Statement of Grievance, below) with the chair or the coordinator of the program in which the employee served at the time of the alleged action.
 Each grievance must be submitted in writing and only one subject matter should be covered in any one grievance.
-Formal grievance statements received by the chair, coordinator, or designee may be referred to a department or program level committee that recommends action to the chair or coordinator.
+Formal grievance statements received by the chair, coordinator, or other University Representative designated by the Provost and Vice President for Academic and Student Affairs may be referred to a department or program level committee that recommends action to the chair or coordinator.
 The chair, coordinator, the designee, or the committee will investigate the allegations and reach a conclusion regarding the student's contentions.
 The chair or coordinator has fifteen (15) working days to respond to the student after the conclusion of the investigation.
 If either the student or the person against whom the grievance was filed disagrees with the chair's or the coordinator's findings and recommendations, that person may appeal under the procedures outlined in Step Two.

-If the student or person against whom the grievance was filed is not satisfied with the results of Step One, or if the grievance is against the chair of a department or coordinator of a program, the student must next transmit the written statement of grievance to the appropriate senior administrator.
-The senior administrator will refer the grievance to a committee established at the University or senior administration level.
+If the student or person against whom the grievance was filed is not satisfied with the results of Step One, or if the grievance is against the chair of a department or coordinator of a program, the student must next transmit the written statement of grievance to the Provost and Vice President for Academic and Student Affairs or his/her designee.
+The Provost and Vice President for Academic and Student Affairs or his/her designee will refer the grievance to a committee established at the University or senior administration level.
 Such a committee should consist of a cross-section of the University community and include faculty, staff, and student representatives.